Campaigns & Projects

 Seas At Risk Federation (The Netherlands 2001-2003)

-Independent UK environmental organisation focusing on water pollution affecting the health of recreational water users.
+Independent UK environmental organisation focusing on water pollution affecting the health of recreational water users and the marine environment.
+Now a national marine education charity focused on solutions based campaigns.

 The Changing Land of Europe – the first European Conference on Agrigulture & Renewable Energy